15 Days Everest Gokyo Valley Trekking

 • MealsIncluded standard meals (Breakfast + Lunch + Dinner)(Breakfast + Lunch + Dinner) and tea/coffee

-The following morning after last breakfast in Lukla and around Khumbu area we head towards the Tenzing and Hillary Airport terminal for a Kathmandu bound flight.
-A short scenic flight from Lukla reaches us to Kathmandu.
-With an exceptional mountain views all along the air journey the flight lands at Kathmandu airport.
+The following morning, after our last breakfast in Lukla and around Khumbu, we head towards the Tenzing and Hillary Airport terminal for a Kathmandu-bound flight.
+A short scenic flight from Lukla reaches us in Kathmandu.
+With exceptional mountain views all along the air journey, the flight lands at Kathmandu Airport.

-You will be picked up by the representative who will then transfer you back to your destined hotel.
-As it’s a morning flight you will have enough time with you for an afternoon.
+You will be picked up by the representative, who will then transfer you back to your destined hotel.
+As it’s a morning flight, you will have enough time with you for the afternoon.
 You can either indulge in a shopping spree or visit the nearby surroundings to get a feel of the vibrant culture that glorifies Nepal.
 Overnight at a Hotel

 • AccommodationDeluxe Accommodation at 3 star hotel